radu-matei/radu-matei.github.io/content/blog/aspnet-core-docker-azure.md

 linktitle = ""
-title = "Dockerizing an ASP.NET Core application with GitHub, Docker Cloud and Azure" type = "post"
+title = "Dockerizing an ASP.NET Core application with GitHub, Docker Cloud and Azure" type = "post" summary = "In this article, we will take the simplest ASP.NET Core application, run it with Docker locally, then create Continuous Integration and Continuous Deployment flows using a GitHub repository, Docker Cloud and an Azure virtual machine that will act as a node for Docker Cloud."

 +++